Thank you to all the beautiful animals for allowing their photos to be used in this article.

 - Application Form

-- Applicants must meet the Aanderson Criteria, and must have a letter from a medical professional, stating the criteria has been met
+- Applicants must meet the Aanderson Criteria, and must have a letter from a medical professional, stating the criteria have been met

 Contact BC and Alberta Guide Dogs